mschuchard/extended_stdlib/REFERENCE.md

 Type: Ruby 4.x API

-Returns integer truncated (toward zero) to a precision of num_digits decimal digits.
+Returns integer truncated (toward zero) to a precision of num_digits decimal points.
 When num_digits is negative, the returned value has at least abs(num_digits) trailing zeros.
 Returns same integer when num_digits is zero or positive.

 #### `extended_stdlib::truncate(Integer $a_integer, Optional[Integer] $num_digits)`

-Returns integer truncated (toward zero) to a precision of num_digits decimal digits.
+Returns integer truncated (toward zero) to a precision of num_digits decimal points.
 When num_digits is negative, the returned value has at least abs(num_digits) trailing zeros.
 Returns same integer when num_digits is zero or positive.

 Returns: `Integer`